Reviews You Can Rely On

 One of several coolers in our review certified for use in grizzly bear country by the Interagency Grizzly Bear Committee, the Tundra shares the limelight with a growing number of other rotomolded (and some non-rotomolded) coolers.
 This impressively durable cooler has more tricks up its proverbial sleeves.
 It's intensely sturdy and even features a textured lid that makes it more comfortable to sit on when you're hot and sticky, as well as a more friction-friendly stepladder in a pinch.
 The integrated hinge has no problems overextending without breaking - though it does make some interesting noises.
 The often imitated rubber latches are the Goldilocks of thickness and flexibility, lending both durability and peace of mind that they aren't going to break when your toddler yanks on them.

-Though most coolers we tested have a rubber gasket around the lid, the Tundra seals in the contents and leaks no air or liquid - we wish we could say the same for any of the rolling coolers we tested.
-It also has a rubber gasket around the drain to prevent leaking - and don't worry, if you lose the plug, you can purchase a replacement piece from Yeti.
-To torture these coolers, we left them in the hot sun on a scorching driveway for a whole afternoon to see what would happen.
+Though most coolers we tested have a rubber gasket around the lid, the Tundra seals in the contents and leaks no air or liquid — we wish we could say the same for any of the rolling coolers we tested.
+It also has a rubber gasket around the drain to prevent leaking — and don't worry, if you lose the plug, you can purchase a replacement piece from Yeti.
+To torture these coolers, we yanked, dragged, and jumped on them.
+We had no concerns for this model to handle a beating or tumble.
 Though the lid of the Yeti bowed slightly during the warmest parts of the day, it quickly and easily returned to normal as the sun rays became less intense.
 While we didn't do any of the crazy things from Yeti's YouTube channel, our durability testing demonstrates the fantastic longevity of this cooler.

-yeti tundra 65 cooler review - the tundra features all around burly construction, including the...
+yeti tundra 65 - the tundra features all around burly construction, including the...

 The Tundra features all around burly construction, including the hinges.